ashutoshmjain/gita/src/mathuraChap09.md

 Is there something more to be read between the lines ? - the Friend said out loud!

 Unaware that the story got leaked into "social circles", Angel was taken aback.
 For a second, he wanted to cover up.
 He was genuinely concerned - if the incident reached the regulators, his project might get shelved for a period, if not for good.
 But few martinis later, he too jumped in the discussion.
 For one the focus was not on the fire incident -  it was on `Matsya and Parāśara`.
-And second he couldn't take an epic being turned into a joke.
+And second he couldn't take an epic being distorted.
 He invoked "first principles" to lay out his point.
 Being a scientist, his disposition was based in logic rather than getting into  "lion over the lamb" arguments - those of morality or righteousness.

 What exactly is the birth ? - He asked both of them.
 And waited a bit for their response.